nutjob-laboratories/merk/README.txt

     pip install pywin32

-To run properly on Linux, the latest version of all required software is recommended.
+To run properly on Linux and macOS, the latest version of all required software is recommended.

 There are four libraries that comes bundled with **MERK**:
  - [qt5reactor 0.6.3](https://github.com/twisted/qt5reactor)